-“The only thing we have to fear is fear it’self – nameless, unreasoning, unjustified, terror which paralyzes needed efforts to convert retreat into advance.”
+“The only thing we have to fear is fear itself – nameless, unreasoning, unjustified, terror which paralyses needed efforts to convert retreat into advance.”

 A phobia is a type of anxiety disorder that describes an excessive and irrational fear of a specific object, activity, or situation.
-Phobias involve intense fear surrounding an object or situation that realistically poses little or no real danger.
-They are different from common fears in that the associated anxiety is so strong it interferes with daily life and the ability to function normally.
+Phobias involve intense fear surrounding an object or situation that poses little or no real danger.
+They are different from common concerns in that the associated anxiety is so severe it interferes with daily life and the ability to function normally.
 People suffering from phobias may go to extreme lengths to avoid encountering or experiencing the feared object or situation.

-Though many people with phobias realize that their worry is unrealistic or unwarranted, feelings of fear and anxiety persist and seem unmanageable, leaving sufferers feeling out of control.
+Though many phobias realise that their worry is unrealistic or unwarranted, feelings of fear and anxiety persist and seem unmanageable, leaving sufferers feeling out of control.

 Types of phobias

 The American Psychiatric Association identifies three types of phobias:

 Specific Phobia: Going to extreme lengths to avoid an activity or object because of fear of danger or harm.

 Social Phobia: A fear of being humiliated or underperforming in social situations.
 Also known as a social anxiety disorder.

 Examples: Fear of public speaking, public restrooms, eating in front of others